kohanyirobert/dotnet-authn/README.md

 ### Non-goals

 - Be super-duper focused on what is _the_ most secure way of doing things (_it depends_)
+- To create setups for same-site/cross-site/secure/insecure/etc. cookie scenarios in CORS/no-CORS settings

 ## First Things First